Importation Of Clinical Trial Ancillary Supplies Into Japan

 In Japan, Clinical Trial Notification (CTN) is the most crucial regulatory approval required to initiate any clinical trial-related process.
 Pharmaceuticals and Medical Devices Agency (PMDA), a Japanese regulatory authority, is responsible for CTN.
 The sponsor shall submit the following documents as a part of a CTN procedure.

 - Scientific justification for conducting a clinical trial

 - Clinical Trial Protocol

 - A sample of the case report form

 - Investigator’s brochure, etc.

-CTN is also an important consideration for the importation of clinical trial ancillary supplies.
-As explained in the report referred above, it can be instrumental in the whole process of import.
+CTN is also an crucial consideration for import of clinical trial ancillary supplies.
+As explained in the report referred to above, it can be instrumental in the whole import process.

 Who will be the importer for clinical trial ancillaries?